Davis Mills Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- The 231.5 yards per game the 49ers are allowing through the air makes them the NFL's 10th-ranked pass defense.
+- The 231.5 passing yards the 49ers give up per game makes them the NFL's 10th-ranked pass defense this season.

-- The 49ers' defense is ninth in the league, conceding 1.4 passing touchdowns per game.
+- The 49ers have allowed 21 passing TDs this season (1.4 per game), ranking them ninth among NFL defenses.

 Recent Performances